About the opportunity

 - respect differing views of individuals and work in a non judgmental way

 - respect confidentiality and the agreed information sharing process

 - have the confidence to report concerns to their Volunteer Coordinator

-- describe their role to individuals and their families while maintaining professional boundaries
+- be able to describe their role and maintain professional boundaries

 How to apply